Midland Empire Conference

 Discussions of creating a conference of larger comparable sized schools in northwest Missouri had been discussed since at least 1925 but never quite materialized.

 In 2018, Smithville left the conference for the Suburban Kansas City Conference and was replaced by St. Pius X in Kansas City.

+In November 2025, St. Joseph Public Schools announced their plan for Lafayette High School to be converted to a middle school, consolidating into just 2 high schools, Benton and Central.

+In April 2026, former NCMC schools Kirksville, Marshall, Mexico, and Moberly accepted invitations to the conference.
+With these additions, which are to take effect in the 2028–29 school year, the conference announced they would split into 2 divisions, east and west.